Best Investment Brokerage Platform for US Stocks 2023

 Disclaimer: At MoneySmart.sg, we strive to keep our information accurate and up to date.
 This information may be different than what you see when you visit a financial institution, service provider or specific product’s site.
 All financial products and services are presented without warranty.
 Additionally, this site may be compensated through third party advertisers.
 However, the results of our comparison tools which are not marked as sponsored are always based on objective analysis first.

-Capital growth
+Capital Growth

-The stock market is volatile where stock prices can change from yearly to even in minutes.
-A way to profit off stock investments is to sell the stock when the share price increases.
 The profits made is known as “capital gains”.
 On the other hand, a loss made is termed as “capital loss”.
-The US stock exchange allows for high potential returns as some of the big companies worldwide such as Apple and Alphabet (Google) are US companies and their stocks are listed on the US stock market.
+The US stock exchange allows for high potential returns as some of the dominant US companies worldwide such as Apple and Alphabet (Google) have their stocks listed on the US stock market.

 Diversification

 Investors invest in foreign stocks for various reasons such as diversification in terms of geographic location and to expand their investment portfolio to include exposure into the different markets around the world.
-One common market that investors would consider would be the US stock market, where typically you can trade on NYSE, NASDAQ and sometimes AMEX too.

 US Stocks Brokerage Fee Comparison